plake06/ec-sdk/plugins/kepware/README.md

 ### Simplifying Deployment
 The plugin may operate as a standalone app, please reach out to the user group for more details ec-usergroup@ge-developer-cloud.flowdock.com.
 However, in most industrial use cases, the Enterprise-Connect agent/service is needed to establish a secure tunnel for data-ingestion purposes.

-The combination of EC Agent and the plugin is less than 20MB.
+The combination of EC Agent and the plugin is less than 18MB.
 With the minimum requirement of 128Mb in-memory, you may bridge the data from anywhere in the world into the designated environment.

 ### Enhanced Security
-The plugin performs data-exchange operations via the Enterprise-Connect security network which will maximise the security compatibility and deliver an uncompromised quality in performance results.
+The plugin performs data-exchange operations via the Enterprise-Connect security network which will maximise the security compatibility and deliver an uncompromised quality in its performance results.

 ## Usage Manual
 ### Requirement